Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Want to teach someone how to say “the table” in German?
 Show them a picture of a table with the phrase “der Tisch.”
 There is almost no other way.
 So, it makes a ton of sense that they leverage images heavily.

 This in turns makes the program ideal for visual learners.
-If you’re one of those people who has always learned well visually, Rosetta Stone is going to be right up your alley.
+If you’re one of those people who benefits from lots of images and pictures, Rosetta Stone is going to be right up your alley.

 Supplemental Resources